signalfx/integrations/azure-functions/README.md

 ### INSTALLATION

-#### SignalFx Wrapper
+#### SignalFx Azure Wrapper

+You can use the SignalFx Azure Wrapper for:

-SignalFx Wrapper provides real time monitoring of Azure Functions as well as ability to send custom metric from your applications to SignalFx.
+- Real-time monitoring of Azure Functions
+- Sending custom metrics from your applications to SignalFx

-To use SignalFx Wrapper, include SignalFx Azure Wrapper in your Azure Function.
+To use the SignalFx Azure Wrapper, include the wrapper in your Azure Function.

-Instructions are provided in each of the Azure Function wrapper readme files.
+To learn more, review the README file for the desired library:

 - <a target="_blank" href="https://github.com/signalfx/azure-function-java">Java</a>
 - <a target="_blank" href="https://github.com/signalfx/azure-function-nodejs">NodeJS</a>